 Here are some of the items that I bought and the stores that I bought them from:

-If this article helped you in any way, please show your support by subscribing to my YouTube channel and following me on my social media platforms… thank you!
+If this article helped you in any way, please show your support by subscribing to my YouTube channel and following me on Instagram and Twitter… thank you!